osmandapp/web/main/docs/user/plugins/index.md

 ### [OpenStreetMap editing](./osm-editing.md)

-<Translate android="true" ids="osm_editing"/> plugin allows you to contribute to OpenStreetMap, a global community that aims to create a comprehensive map of the world and provide up-to-date, open-source data to every user.
+OpenStreetMap editing plugin allows you to contribute to OpenStreetMap, a global community that aims to create a comprehensive map of the world and provide up-to-date, open-source data to every user.

 ### [OpenPlaceReviews](./openplacereviews.md)

-The plugin lets you add and view photos of restaurants, cafes and other points of interest in the context menu of the place.
+The plugin allows you to add and view photos of restaurants, cafes and other points of interest in the context menu of the place.
+For Android only.

 ### [Mapillary](./mapillary.md)